California Brainstorm: Background

-Despite relative success in North America in the early 1970s, Hawkwind's pull there had waned by the time of their 1978 tour, with no record contract and playing to audiences of around 500-600.
+Despite relative success in North America in the early 1970s, Hawkwind's pull there had waned by the time of their 1978 tour, with no record contract and playing to audiences of around 500–600.
 Nevertheless, they retained a small cult following throughout the 1980s despite no tours and most albums being available only on import.

 In September and October 1989 they ventured back for a 13 date low-key tour, part of which was released on the Palace Springs album.
 They followed this up with an 18 date tour in December 1990, relying upon dedicated fans to help with sound and lighting gear.
-One of these fans, Brad Knox, supervised the video recording of some shows, and in 1992 received permission from Brock to release a CD of an edited soundtrack from the 16 December 1990 Oakland Omni Theatre show.
+One of these fans, Brad Knox, supervised the video recording of some shows, and in 1992 received permission from Brock to release a CD of an edited soundtrack from 16 December 1990 Oakland Omni Theatre show.

 Set list

 This CD starts part way through the show, "Void's End" being the end of "The Golden Void".
 Prior to that, the band opened the set list with either "Angels of Death" or "Needle Gun".
 "Wings" was also performed, but omitted from the CD.